arturonline/docs/ms/Testing/UT/Unit testing.md

 ## xUnit

-XUnit has become the most popular testing framework in dotnet due to its simplicity, expressiveness, and extensibility.
 The project is supported by the .NET Foundation, and it is part of the more recent versions of .NET Core.
 This means that you don't need to install anything but the .NET Core SDK.

 ## Run tests